 In the toilet somewhat more vexatious problems arise.

 Now, if you’re English this is quite an odd chapter (I can’t speak for any folks from other nationalities).
-In England, a reserved and awkward country where many citizens still cling to traditional virtues (sickening politeness, respect for privacy etc.), you certainly don’t have a full on discussion about toilets with someone you know.
-It would be considered rude and a bit weird.
+In England, a reserved and awkward country where many citizens still cling to traditional virtues (sickening politeness, respect for privacy etc.), you certainly don’t have a full on discussion about toilets with someone.
+That’s a bit rude and weird, in my culture at any rate.

 In England, the toilet is where most people have a horror story of a time just using one at work, knowing full well colleagues could stumble in at any moment.
 Away from work, it’s functional and that’s about it, although some people will go to greater lengths to make their bathroom look nice.
-The toilet, however, is there in the corner and not to be discussed.
+The toilet is there in the corner and you don’t discuss it.

 Tanizaki’s views are a bit different.